martin-beran/fpga/mb50/README.md

 Control registers of I/O device controllers are mapped into memory address space.
 In addition, a device controller can generate interrupts and set its assigned bit in the high byte of register `f`.
-Registers and signals of I/O device controllers are also connected directly to the CDI, so they can be observed from the debugger independently on the CPU.

 There is a set of control signals used to observe and control the internal state of the CPU.
 They are used by the CDI to: